-We would expect that employees - whether full-time, part-time, term-time or hourly-paid - would only be placed on fixed-term and casual contracts where this is justified by objective reasons.
+We would expect that employees - whether full-time, part-time, term-time or hourly-paid - would only be placed on fixed-term and casual contracts where this is justified by necessary and objective reasons.
 Where fixed-term and hourly paid contracts are being used it is important that staff on these contracts feel valued and fairly treated.
 As part of this, individuals employed other than for very small hours and/or short-term work, should be given:

-- the same opportunities as other staff to be supported and use services to assist their better performance, such as staff development, training, appraisal and careers advice, as appropriate to the length of their employment period; - similar terms and conditions of employment to those in comparable jobs with indefinite employment in the institution unless the difference can be justified, in accordance with legislation, for necessary and appropriate objective reasons; - information on, and the opportunity to apply for, more secure positions that become available in the institution; - a process for review to consider, as appropriate, indefinite employment on fulltime or fractional contracts.
+- the same opportunities as other staff to be supported and use services to assist their better performance, such as staff development, training, appraisal and careers advice, as appropriate to the length of their employment period; - similar terms and conditions of employment to those in comparable jobs with indefinite employment in the institution unless the difference can be justified, in accordance with legislation, for necessary and appropriate objective reasons; - information on, and the opportunity to apply for, more secure positions that become available in the institution; - a process for review to consider, as appropriate, indefinite employment on full-time or fractional contracts.

-1.2 Actions within HE institutions Institutional level reviews:
+1.2 Actions within HE institutions

+Institutional level reviews:

 As part of their legitimate role, we expect staff representatives in institutions to raise with their institutions matters regarding the operation of hourly-paid, fixed-term and casual contractual arrangements over which they have concerns.
-We recommend to all HEIs that, where this has not already been done, they undertake a review of their institutional policies and procedures for the engagement of individuals on such arrangements.
-We recommend that the parties work to agree mechanisms for periodic reviews of these policies and procedures to ensure that the findings remain current and appropriate.
-It is important that institutions listen to the experiences of their own employees and that these reviews be undertaken in discussion with the institution's recognised Trade Union(s), in line with the approach set out in the introduction.
+We recommend to these HEIs that, where this has not already been done, they undertake a review of their institutional policies and procedures for the engagement of individuals on such arrangements.
+It is important that institutions listen to the experiences of their own employees and that these reviews be undertaken in discussion with the institution's recognised Trade Union(s).
+Where such reviews have recently taken place, we would expect the recognised trade unions to acknowledge this, be supportive of the implementation and engage constructively in local arrangements to review the impact over time of changes in policy and practice that are being made.

-Use of zero-hours contracts:
+Use of zero hours contracts:

-The parties encourage that local discussions take place between HEIs and trade unions with a view to eliminating or phasing out the use of zero hours contracts where possible by establishing alternative flexible employment arrangements.
-We expect that HE institutions which do use zero hours arrangements will ensure that individuals can, if they wish, request consideration be given to an alternative contractual arrangements that will provide them with more certainty of their working hours.
+We note that it is the expectation of the trade unions that HE employers cease using zero hours contracts for any employment and move to using alternative arrangements that can provide flexibility but with some greater certainty of contractual hours.
+The parties encourage that local discussions take place with a view to limiting or reducing their use by establishing alternative flexible employment arrangements.
+We expect that HE institutions which do use zero hours arrangements will ensure that individuals can, if they wish, request consideration be given to an alternative casual employment arrangement that will provide them with more certainty of their working hours.